elastic/e2e-testing/cli/README.md

 >By the way, `op` comes from `Observability Provisioner`.

+## Configuring the CLI
+The CLI uses a set of YAML files where the configuration is stored, defining a precedence in those files so that it's possible to override or append new configurations to the CLI.

+The **default configuration file** is located under `$HOME/.op`, which is the workspace for the tool.
+If this directory does not exist when the CLI is run, it will create it under the hood, populating the configuration file (`config.yml`) with the default values.

+>Those default values are defined at [config.go](./config/config.go).

+A **second layer for the configuration file** is defined by CLI's execution path, so if a `config.yml` exists at the location where the tool is executed, then the CLI will merge this file into the default one, with higher precedence over defaults.

+**Last layer for the configuration file** is defined by the `OP_CONFIG_PATH` environment variable, so if a `config.yml` exists at the location defined by that environment variable, then the CLI will merge this file into the previous ones, with higher precedence over them.

+This way, the configuration precedence is defined by:

+`$HOME/.op/config.yml < $(pwd)/config.yml < $OP_CONFIG_PATH/config.yml`

+A clear benefit of this layered configuration is to be able to define custom services/stacks at the higher layers of the configuration: the user could define a service or a stack just for that execution, which could be shared accross teams simply copying the configuration file in the proper path.
+If that configuration is valuable enough, it could be contributed to the tool.

 ## Why this tool is not building software dependencies

 One common issue we have seen across Observability projects is related to the constant need for a project consumer of building Docker images for most of its dependencies (metricbeat building integrations, apm-integration-tests building opbeans, etc.)